Open Water Swimming Terms & Conditions

 - Do not leave the site, or attempt to drive before you are fully recovered and rewarmed.

 Payment must be made to confirm your booking.
 This is done online or through the purchase of a block of 10 or 20 swims.
-Once booked, you can change your booked session for an alternative session up to 24 hours before your booked session.
-Refunds are not available and bookings cannot be changed within 12 hours of your booked swim time by clicking on the link in your email confirmation.
+Once booked, you can change your booked session for an alternative session up to 12 hours before your booked session by clicking on the link in your email confirmation.
+Credit to the value of the booking is available up to 12 hours prior to the booked swim time, but not within 12 hours of the booked swim time.
 If you have a block of swims and do not arrive to your booked session (and do not change it more than 12 hours prior) this will still be charged as a swim from your block of swims.
 Pre-paid block booking links are to be used by those who hold credit only- if shared and used by someone who does not have pre-paid swims the booking will not be valid, as bookings are only confirmed when payment has been made.
 Pre-Paid blocks of swims are only to be used by the purchaser and cannot be shared or transferred.

 By booking I agree I have read and understood all of the above terms and conditions, and will follow all of the above rules and practices.
-I will sign in and out of the site, and in doing so agree to the above, and that my personal conditions have not changed since signing this original form.
+I will sign in and out of the site, and in signing in further agree to the above, and that my personal conditions have not changed since agreeing to these terms and conditions.